maialenz/WetPaws/README.md

 - **Header:** it will be repeated in all the pages for consistency and good user experience
     - Navbar:
         - It'll include a link to the three other pages in the site.
-The link will change color when hovered over it.
+The link will increase on size when hovered over it.
-        - sticky to the top for confort and easy access
-        - in smaller screens the navbar will change to a clickable burger with collapsed menu to the other pages
+        - in smaller screens the navbar will change to a clickable burger with collapsed menu with nav-links to the other pages
         - slight change of color on the links when hovered over the buttons
-        - Will have a logo representing the company linked to the home page for easy return.
+        - Will have a logo representing the company and it's name linked to the home page for easy return.
-    - Hero image as a welcome to the page.
-Linked to the home page for easy return.

 - **Body:** will differ depend on the page
     - Home page (About Us):
-        - A section with information about the company's owners and their history.
+        - A section with information about the company's owners and a meeting information for those wanted to meet the owner personally.
+        - A picture of the owner's dog to familiarize with them.
+        - A section with a static but responsive gallery with dog pictures and the owners pictures.
+This would be a section for a future gallery slideshow with customer dog pictures.
-        - A section with information about the posibility of meeting the owners personally, showing a regular meeting point and times.
+        - A section with a playlists from spotify for enjoyment of the user.
-        - A section showing pictures of the owner's dog to familiarize with them.
+        - A section with a map to point the location of the business.
     - Services:
-        - a section divided in four to show the different services the company uses with a brief description of them
+        - A section divided in four cards to show the different services the company offers with a brief description of them and links to the content form page for the posibility to contact the owner or book a service.
-        - card containers containing user reviews to display information in a visually appealing way and containing pictures of dogs previously cared for to give a real and trust inducing reviews.
+        - A section with boxes to display reviews of customers who already used one or more services, containing pictures of dogs previously cared for to give a real and trust inducing reviews.
     - Contact form:
-        - all fields will be required so the business can offer a more personalised service to the user sending a business inquiry.
+        - Must fields will be required so the business can offer a more personalised service to the user sending a business inquiry.
         - will require to fill fields of Name, Surname, dog's name, email adress (to be able to contact the user querie), service type to enquire about and a text input field for further information to be asked to the company.